Legal aid in the United States: Office of Economic Opportunity (OEO)

-The first legal aid program to exist at the federal level was implemented though the Office of Economic Opportunity (OEO), founded in 1965. the OEO was established through the Economic Opportunity Act as part of the Johnson administration's War on Poverty.
-The first director of OEO, Sargent Shriver, moved the organization towards the provision of legal aid.
-In an interview in which Shriver was asked which program from the War on Poverty he most preferred, he replied that "I am proudest of Legal Services because I recognized that it had the greatest potential for changing the system under which people's lives were being exploited."
+The first legal aid program to exist at the federal level was implemented though the Office of Economic Opportunity (OEO), founded in 1965.
+The OEO was established through the Economic Opportunity Act as part of the Johnson administration's war on poverty.
+The first director of OEO, Sargent Shriver.
+He was persuaded by Jean and Edgar Cahn that funds should be moved towards the provision of legal aid, which spawned the Legal Services Program (LSP) within the OEO.
+In an interview in which Shriver was asked which program from the war on poverty he most preferred, he replied that "I am proudest of Legal Services because I recognized that it had the greatest potential for changing the system under which people's lives were being exploited."

 Legal Services for the Poor

 The United States' first attempt at providing legal remedy came about in 1965.
 The Office of Economic Opportunity created the Legal Services for the Poor program, under the direction of Sargent Shriver.
 The ideology behind the program used the "justice model", as it went beyond providing access to legal aid.
 Its focus was to dismantle barriers faced by those unable to afford legal protections on grounds of discrimination based upon race, gender, and/or class.
 In this way, the state sought to alleviate poverty using legal remedies, tackling the legal causes of poverty.
 This approach was employed in the "war on poverty" under the Johnson administration.
 The new pool of antipoverty lawyers worked to transform the lives of those oppressed by poverty en masse.
 Using a unique combination of understanding poverty-causing factors while pursuing economic justice, this work aimed to transform the social world that constructed and produced poverty conditions.

 In the late 1960s, however, the US saw backlash as those who faced marginalization and poverty became the recipients of economic and social program boons.
 The "justice model" would be replaced by the "access to justice" model in response to the rapid societal changes occurring within American society under the Nixon administration.
 This new approach would be crafted under the Legal Services Corporation (LSC), and would have a more individualistic focus with limited social impact, as the United States does not stipulate that legal services are a right to be guaranteed.
 "Access to justice" is the model that legal aid offices and services would follow for future organizations.